haoyehaoye/website/docs/concepts/workloads/controllers/jobs-run-to-completion.md

 ## What is a Job?

-A _job_ creates one or more pods and ensures that a specified number of them successfully terminate.
+A _job_ creates <span style="color:red"> one or more </span> pods and ensures that a specified number of them successfully terminate.
 As pods successfully complete, the _job_ tracks the successful completions.
 When a specified number of successful completions is reached, the job itself is complete.
 Deleting a Job will cleanup the pods it created.